Hungary govt sees 'good chance' for deal on EU funds within weeks | Law-Order

 Hungary govt sees 'good chance' for deal on EU funds within weeks

+Hungary's government is doing its best to meet its commitments to Brussels and there is a "good chance" of sealing a deal on European Union funds within weeks, Prime Minister Viktor Orban's chief of staff told a briefing on Wednesday.
+Orban's nationalist government and the Brussels-based European Commission have been in lengthy talks about the release of billions of euros in economic aid envisaged for Budapest but frozen over rule of law disputes.

-Hungary's government does its best to meet its commitments made to Brussels and there is a "good chance" for deal on European Union funds to be sealed within weeks, Prime Minister Viktor Orban's chief of staff told a briefing on Wednesday.
+Hungary's government is doing its best to meet its commitments to Brussels and there is a "good chance" of sealing a deal on European Union funds within weeks, Prime Minister Viktor Orban's chief of staff told a briefing on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)